ibm-cloud-docs/key-protect/view-keys.md

 |--- |--- |
 |offset|The number of keys to skip.
 For example, if you have 50 keys in your instance, and you want to list keys 26 - 50, use `../keys?offset=25`.
 You can also pair offset with limit to page through your available resources.|
 |limit|The number of keys to retrieve.
 For example, if you have 100 keys in your instance, and you want to list only 10 keys, use `../keys?limit=10`.
 The maximum value for limit is 5000.|
 {: caption="Table 2.
-Table 2.
 Describes usage of the limit and offset variables." caption-side="top"}

 Offset is the location of a particular key in a data set.
 The `offset` value is zero-based, which means that the 10th encryption key in a data set is at offset 9.
 {: tip}